MarcosBeletato/MarcosBeletato/README.md

 - 🌱 I’m currently learning ...
 C++, HTML, CSS and JS.
 - 📫 How to reach me ... mbeletato@outlook.com.

-- ☄ Almost a chemist and looking for a change of hearts to programming.
+- ☄ Chemist and looking for a change of hearts to programming.